itschrismorris/pathstd/README.md

 * Pathlib is a highly optimized library of common functions and containers for scripting in [Path](https://path.blog).
 * Written in C++20, with full unicode support, and zero use of any standard library (libc, libc++, etc.).
 * Only dependency is mimalloc, for memory management: https://github.com/microsoft/mimalloc.
 * Requires Windows, C++20, and the AVX2 instruction set.

+<b>Note: when needed, efficiency is chosen over "programmer safety".</b>

 ---------------------------